-Chavín de Huantar is considered an important place for religious pilgrimage.
+If you were not lucky enough to get Machu Picchu tickets, you can choose to console yourself with a beautiful tour in Chavín de Huantar.
+Chavín de Huantar was considered an important place for religious pilgrimage.
 It consists of a large central square and a temple with several tunnels and underground chambers.
 At the bottom of the underground labyrinth is the most important relic of the Chavín cult, a carved monolith about 5 meters high, representing the most important deities.
-One of the best alternatives to Machu Picchu.
+One of the best alternatives to Machu Picchu, without a doubt.

 “I AM NOT THE SAME HAVING SEEN THE MOONSHINE ON THE OTHER SIDE OF THE WORLD”

-We hope together with Machu Travel Peru to have encouraged your future visit to these wonderful ruins that can complement your trip.
+Peru is a country with an extensive history, and this is reflected in a large number of archaeological sites and complexes to visit.
+Although Machu Picchu is a great highlight, you will find a wide variety of sites to appreciate.
+We hope together with Machu Travel Peru to have encouraged your future visit to these wonderful options that can complement your trip.
 Remember: not everything in Peru is Machu Picchu, although this is an important part of the Andean country, you can always visit other wonderful ruins.